ROYAL NAVY HARBOUR DEFENCES - OBAN

 THE BUILDINGS TODAY

 The diagram above left shows the relative location of the concrete huts and slabs.
-Only buildings A and E remain standing today.
+Only buildings A (The Loop Hut) and E (The Generator Hut) remain standing today.
 The photo on the right shows the huts as they were in 1945.

 The floorplan of the Loop Control Hut (Building "A").
 Walls are double thickness brick (230 mm wide) and the windows are 1200 mm wide and 900 mm deep.
 On the right there is a small hole in the wall through which cable (probably power) runs.
 Above it are four pieces of dowel embedded in the wall to which some equipment was affixed.